MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-virtual-machines-in-azure-portal.md

     1. **Custom location** – Select the custom location for your VM.
 The custom locations are filtered to only show those locations that are enabled for your Azure Stack HCI.

-    1. **Image** – Select the marketplace or customer managed image to create the VM image.
+    1. **Image** – Select the Marketplace or customer managed image to create the VM image.
 If you selected a Windows image, provide a username and password for the administrator account.
 For Linux VMs, provide SSH keys.

     1. **Virtual processor count** – Specify the number of vCPUs you would like to use to create the VM.